M.A.

 We're pleased that a company of Hershey's stature and excellence appreciates Brookside's growth, brand equity and people, as well as the great taste and potential of the Brookside product line.

-Ken Shaver, Brookside Foods President & CEO
+Ken Shaver, Brookside Foods President & CEO (CSP Daily News, 2011)

 04THE THREE INVENTORS